The Tan Aquatic with Steve Zissou: Plot

 Meanwhile, Chris learns that his best customer, Herbert, has made Kyle, a neighbor's son and a bully, his new paper boy.
-Chris decides to confront them both but ends up getting pushed over by Kyle and laughed at by Kyle's friends subsequently returning home in tears much to Peter and Lois' concern.
-Peter goes to talk with Kyle who makes fun of him over and over.
-Unable to control his anger toward Kyle, Peter violently beats him, leaving him bleeding and bruised.
-Eventually, Lois finds out and they go apologise.
-Kyle’s mother agrees not to press charges if Peter apologises to Kyle which he reluctantly does.
-Kyle easily forgives him, saying he would have done the same and commenting on how good bullying makes you feel, encouraging Peter to become a bully.
+Chris decides to confront them both, but ends up getting pushed over by Kyle and laughed at by Kyle's friends and subsequently returning home much to Peter and Lois' concern.
+Peter goes to talk with Kyle who makes fun of him repeatedly.
+Unable to control his anger toward Kyle, Peter violently beats him up, leaving him bleeding and bruised.
+Eventually, Lois finds out and they go apologize the next day.
+Kyle's mother, Claire, agrees not to press charges if Peter apologizes to Kyle which he reluctantly does.
+Kyle easily forgives him, saying he would have done the same and comments on how good bullying makes you feel, encouraging Peter to become a bully.
 Peter splashes a pot of boiling water over Lois and makes her punch herself in the face.
-He also hits Stewie on his sunburned buttocks, knocks Chris out of his chair, and sticks his large butt out at Meg to fart repeatedly in her face following her backwards around the kitchen table until she finally trips and vomits on the floor at which Peter gets mad with her.
+He also hits Stewie on his sunburned buttocks, knocks Chris out of his chair, and sticks his large butt out at Meg to fart repeatedly in her face following her backward movements around the kitchen table until she finally trips and vomits on the floor at which Peter gets mad with her.
 When Peter also bullies his friends, such as using Joe as a marionette and pulling Cleveland's pants down, Lois points out that he is as bad as his old school bully, Randy Fulcher.
 Deciding he should bully him instead, Peter finds Randy who is now suffering from multiple sclerosis.
-Thinking, when Randy says “I have MS,” that he is bragging that he has a monkey’s scrotum, Peter is about to beat up Randy but is stopped by Chris who beats Peter up instead and finally convinces him bullying is wrong.
-As the event is witnessed by a wrong sounding Kermit the Frog and a wrong sounding Swedish Chef, a wrong sounding Fozzie Bear (voiced by Michael Clarke Duncan) asks them if they want to hear a joke as the episode ends.
+Thinking, when Randy says "I have MS", that he is bragging that he has a monkey's scrotum, Peter is about to beat up Randy but is stopped by Chris who beats Peter up instead and finally convinces him bullying is wrong.
+As the event is witnessed by a wrong sounding Kermit the Frog, and a wrong sounding Swedish Chef, a wrong sounding Fozzie Bear (voiced by Michael Clarke Duncan) asks them if they want to hear a joke as the episode ends.